 Please note that without the generous support of all our funders and supporters this would not have been possible and we thank them all most sincerely.
-The PCC hopes to have a more formal recognition of the work completed for all those who have encouraged and contributed at a special service at a later date.
+This was done officially on 3rd October 2021 when Bishop Ruth of Taunton celebrated and blessed the church.

 Our generous funders include National Churches Trust – Cornerstone Grant, Somerset Churches Trust, Garfield Weston Foundation, Rank Foundation, Fairfield Trust, Exmoor Trust, Ecclesiastical Insurance, Somerset Community Foundation, Magna Housing, Timberscombe Trust, Timberscombe Parish Council, St Petrock’s Fabric Fund, St Petrock’s Bellringers, and many local community donations from those who supported our vision to keep the church alive and relevant in our community.

-Fundraising at this time is difficult as we cannot all meet together in the usual friendly ways and make the contributions we can to support the financial obligations of maintaining and running a Grade I Listed building.
+Fundraising is always a challenge with the need to fulfil the financial obligations of maintaining and running a Grade I Listed building.
 Below is a poster describing a very simple and cost-free way to make donations which are at no additional cost to yourself.
 It is very quick, simple and an easy way to help raise money for church funds.
 If you have any questions, please get in touch with Marion Moncrieff, PCC Treasurer.